deepfence/SecretScanner/README.md

 ```

-# Quick Try Using Docker
+# Quickly Try Using Docker

 Install docker and run SecretScanner on a container image using the following instructions: